joecupano/radiodash/README.md

 ## About the Project

 This project is a simple web framework with working websocket server for building your own WebUI.
+It uses SSLv3, Secure Cookies and simple user/password auth.
 Besides this README, all code has been heavily commmented for ease of reference of its functionality.
 The project is built with HTML5, CSS, Javascript, and Python 3.X.

 ## Getting Started